New *Notion users and businesses often have privacy and security concerns with Notion such as:

 Which is why we see apps like Obsidian and Standard Notes that are “single-player” only.
 You may want to consider something like those apps if you are primarily looking to organize your personal documents.
 I’m a huge Obsidian fan and use it daily for thoughts and notes.
 I use Notion typically for collaborating and higher-order strategic work, and Obsidian is what I consider more my “second brain” layer.
 Maybe Notion is my third brain? 🤓

 Many services offer an additional security step which gives you a prompt on a secondary device during sign-in so if your password is compromised, your account will still be safe.
-Not only does Notion not have multi-factor authentication, they also offer “magic link” sign-in which allows users to log in via an email.
+Notion offers a “magic link” sign-in which allows users to log in via an email without a password.
 This means if a user’s email is compromised, their Notion account may be as well.

 Importantly, it’s not possible to hide the emails and names of the Members and Guests you invite into a workspace.
 So while it’s possible to control who gets into your Workspace, any member or guest can see emails of any other member or guest that’s been invited into your workspace.
 You simply have to open the “Settings & Members” settings in Notion to see the emails.